-A topic you will find me focusing a lot of attention on during these last months of planning is earning an income while mobile.
-There are a lot of working age nomads who are able to bring their jobs with them on the road.
-What they do can easily be done in a mobile capacity so making the leap, in that area at least, is less of a challenge for them.
-That said, I know a small number of those people who have mentioned publicly that taking their jobs on the road led to a whole new set of issues and stresses.
-So it isn’t always the perfect solution either.
+I’m focusing a lot of attention on mobile income these days.
+I see many working-age nomads who are able to bring their jobs with them on the road.
+What they do can easily be done in a mobile capacity, so making the leap in that area is less of a challenge.
+Though taking your job on the road can lead to a whole new set of issues and stresses.

-I’m older now, have had a sufficient amount of failures, understand my strengths and weaknesses better, and have learned enough lessons that I’m confident I can make a go of it this time around.
-One of the key things I understand now is that you should never rely on one stream of income.
-In the past, I looked for one ‘big thing’ to be my pot of gold, when I should have been looking at more diverse ways of earning money and work several of them at a time.
+I’m older now, have had a sufficient amount of failures, understand my strengths and weaknesses better, and have learned plenty of lessons.
+A key thing I understand now is you should never rely on one stream of income.
+In the past, I looked for one ‘big thing’ to be my pot of gold.
+I should have been looking at more diverse ways of earning money.

 I have gained tremendous knowledge online regarding earning money and multiple streams of income, from sites like Side Hustle Nation, Entrepreneur, Smart Passive Income, and so many more.
-A relatively new site called Blab, where we hold The Nomadic Fanatics Podcast each week, nearly always has someone doing free live coaching, on multiple topics, at any given time of the day or night.
-It’s well worth your time to stop by and have a listen if you need some motivation to start something for yourself.
+There is always someone doing free live coaching, on multiple topics, at any given time of the day or night.
+It’s well worth your time to search topics that interest you.
+YouTube videos are a goldmine of information as well.

 My ultimate message to you is DO NOT GIVE UP.
 Don’t assume you have no options and forgo living your dream.
 I promise you, there are options.
 Sometimes you have to look for them, you’ll always have to work hard for them, but they are there.
 And I believe in you!